Cache Lifetime on the CDN Servers

 The cache lifetime can be changed under the Cache tab in the Cache Settings block.
 Enter the maximum cache lifetime on the CDN servers and the browser cache lifetime.

-Ignore Set-Cookie — this option allows you to cache a file with different Cookies as a single object, otherwise the CDN caches the same file with different cookies from the HTTP header of the Set-Cookie request as different files.
-As a result, each new client request is proxied to the source, and not delivered from the cache;
+This option allows you to cache a file with different Cookies as a single object, otherwise the CDN caches the same file with different cookies from the HTTP header of the Set-Cookie request as different files.
+As a result, each new client request is proxied to the source, and not delivered from the cache.

-Ignore request parameters — this option allows you to cache files with different query parameters as objects with the same key, regardless of the parameter value.
-The query parameter is a unique query string (the parameter after the question mark) in the URL;
+This option allows you to cache files with different query parameters as objects with the same key, regardless of the parameter value.
+The query parameter is a unique query string (the parameter after the question mark) in the URL.